Vladimir7280/dash-masternode-tool/doc/build-fixmt-windows.md

 ### Install *7-zip*

-The final step of the DMT build process compresses the executable file created during the build process.
+The final step of the FIXMT build process compresses the executable file created during the build process.
 The open source software *7-zip* is used for this, so it must be installed according to the following steps.

 * Open your preferred web browser and go to http://www.7-zip.org